- Initiating statistical updates during heavy production periods.

 - For table variables, cardinality changes does not trigger auto update statistics.

-NOTE: In addition to cardinality, the selectivity of the predicate also affects AutoStats generation.
-This means that statistics may not be updated afer every 500 modifications if cardinality were < 500 or for every 20% of changes if cardinality were > 500.
-A scale up factor (value ranges from 1 to 4, 1 and 4 inclusive) is generated depending on the selectivity and a product of this factor and the number of changes as obtained from the algorithm would be the actual number of modifications required for AutoStats generation.
+Note In addition to cardinality, the selectivity of the predicate also affects Autostats generation.
+This means that statistics may not be updated after every 500 modifications if cardinality is less than 500, or for every 20 percent of changes if cardinality is greater than 500.
+A scale-up factor (the value ranges from 1 to 4) is generated, depending on the selectivity, and a product of this factor and the number of changes as obtained from the algorithm would be the actual number of modifications required for AutoStats generation.

-The above algorithm can be summarised in the form of a table:
+The above algorithm can be summarized in the form of a table:

-Example 1Consider the authors table in the pubs database, which contains 23 rows and has two indexes.
+Example 1Consider the authors table in the pubs database, which contains 23 rows and has 2 indexes.
 The unique clustered index, UPKCL_auidind, is indexed on one column, au_id, and a composite nonclustered index, aunmind, has been created on the au_lname and au_fname columns.
 Because this table contains fewer than 500 rows, AutoStat will begin after 500 changes to the table data have occurred.
-The changes can be one of 500 or more inserts, deletes, changes to an indexed column such as au_lname, or any combination thereof.
+The changes can be 500 or more inserts, deletes, changes to an indexed column such as au_lname, or any combination of these.

 You can, therefore, predict when UPDATE STATISTICS will be initiated by monitoring the sysindexes.rowmodctr value, which will be incremented upon each update.
-When it reaches or exceeds 500, you can expect UPDATE STATISTICS to be started.
+When it reaches 500, you can expect UPDATE STATISTICS to start.

-Automating Autostats determinationTo automate the determination of when AutoStat will be run, you can poll the sysindexes table and identify when table modifications are reaching the starting point.
+Automating AutoStats determinationTo automate the determination of when AutoStat will run, you can poll the sysindexes table and identify when table modifications are reaching the starting point.
 The following is a basic algorithm for doing so:

 You could later schedule a job to do the following:

-- Run UPDATE STATISTICS against all tables for which you were forced to disable them during the day.
+- Run UPDATE STATISTICS against all tables that you were forced to disable during the day.

 - Re-enable AutoStat, because each table's modification counter will have been reset to 0 when UPDATE STATISTICS was run.

-Controlling whether UPDATE STATISTICS are run against a tableThe most obvious solution to this question, when AutoStat has proven to be Problematic, is to disable auto statistic generation, thereby leaving the database administrators free to schedule UPDATE STATISTICS during less intrusive times.
-You can do this either by using the UPDATE STATISTICS statement or the sp_autostats stored procedure.
+Controlling whether UPDATE STATISTICS are run against a tableThe most obvious solution to this question, when AutoStat has proven to be problematic, is to disable auto statistic generation, thereby leaving database administrators free to schedule UPDATE STATISTICS during less-intrusive times.
+You can do this by using the UPDATE STATISTICS statement or the sp_autostats stored procedure.
 The syntax for the UPDATE STATISTICS statement is: